Goutte/Fx.NumberTicker/README.md

 // or use shorthand version
 $('myCounter').ticker(100);

-// also, you can provide all of Fx options, plus a transformer function :
+// also, you can provide any of Fx options, plus a transformer function :
 $('myCounter').ticker(100, {
     duration: 5000,
     transformer: function(i) {